-When you cite a web-page, you should include as much publication information as you can find on it.
-Try to be able to include the author of the page, the page's title, the entity owning the website, the publication date, your access date, and the URL.
-You may omit some of those elements if you cannot find it on the web-page, but do be as complete as possible in your citation.
-More details about citing websites can be found on page 197 in Turabian (section 17.7.1).
+When you cite a webpage, you should include as much publication information as you can find on it.
+Try to include the author of the page, the page's title, the entity owning the website, the publication date, your access date, and the URL.
+You may omit some of those elements if you cannot find it on the webpage but do be as complete as possible in your citation.